smapiot/Piral.Blazor/README.md

 **Note**: There is always just one `PiralAppRoot` component.
 If you did not supply one then the default `PiralAppRoot` will be used.
 If you already provided one, no other `PiralAppRoot` can be used.

 It is critical to understand that each attached pilet component starts its own Blazor rendering tree.
 Therefore, while there is just a single `PiralAppRoot` component there might be multiple instances active at a given point in time.
+This is a crucial difference to `PiralProvider` components, which are essentially singletons from a rendering perspective.

 ## Running and Debugging the Pilet :rocket: